RAL colour standard: RAL Classic

-In 1927, the German group Reichs-Ausschuß für Lieferbedingungen (Imperial Committee for Delivery and Quality Assurance) invented a collection of forty colours under the name of "RAL 840".
+In 1927, the German group Reichs-Ausschuß für Lieferbedingungen und Gütesicherung (Imperial Committee for Delivery and Quality Assurance) invented a collection of forty colours under the name of "RAL 840".
 Prior to that date, manufacturers and customers had to exchange samples to describe a tint, whereas from then on they would rely on numbers.

 In the 1930s, the numbers were changed uniformly to four digits and the collection was renamed to "RAL 840 R" (R for revised).

 Around 1940, the RAL colours were changed to the four-digit system, as is customary.
-Army camouflage colours were always recognized by a "7" or "8" in the first place until 1944.
+Army camouflage colours were always recognised by a "7" or "8" in the first place until 1944.

 With tints constantly added to the collection, it was revised again in 1961 and changed to "RAL 840-HR", which consists of 210 colours and is in use to this day.
 In the 1960s, the colours were given supplemental names to avoid confusion in case of transposed digits.
 At the international furnishing fair imm Cologne, 13-19 January 2020, two new colours were presented in the Classic Collection: RAL 2017 RAL orange and RAL 9012 Cleanroom White.

 "RAL 840-HR" covered only matte paint, so the 1980s saw the invention of "RAL 841-GL" for glossy surfaces, limited to 193 colours.
 A main criterion for colours in the RAL Classic collection is to be of "paramount interest".
 Therefore, most of the colours in it are used on warning and traffic signs or are dedicated to government agencies and public services (for example: RAL 1004 - Swiss Postal Service, RAL 1021 - Austrian Postal Service, RAL 1032 - German Postal Service).
 The first digit relates to the shade of the colour: